appium/appium-support/README.md

 `log.level`

-- get and set the threshhold level at which to display the logs.
+- get and set the threshold level at which to display the logs.
 Any logs at or above this level will be displayed.
 The special level silent will prevent anything from being displayed ever.
 See [npmlog#level](https://github.com/npm/npmlog#loglevel).

 `log[level](message)`